-Advantages and Disadvantages of Incorporating Your Small Business
+The Pros and Cons of Registering Your Small Business

-The decision of whether or not to incorporate your small business is one you need to consider when you decide to start a business.
-Here are six advantages and six disadvantages of incorporating your small business.
+The decision of whether or not to incorporate your small business is one you need to consider when you decide to start a small business.
+Here are six advantages and six disadvantages of registering your small business.

 Limited personal liability is one of the most common reasons businesses become corporations.
 A corporation is a distinct legal entity, so incorporating protects the business owner's personal assets, even if the corporation is in debt or facing other liabilities.

-Owners of corporations are only taxed on their own salary, bonuses, and dividend payments.
+Owners of corporations are only taxed on their own salary, bonuses, and you should also know how dividends are taxed.
 There are also other tax benefits that are available to some corporations, including insurance premium deductions, deferred tax payments, and income splitting.

 One of the defining elements of a stock corporation is the stock structure, which gives board members and employees a share in the ownership of the company.
 This can be an attractive benefit for employees and can lead to higher employee retention rates.